arunpatilgithub/container-buildpacks-demo/README.md

     environment = ["BP_JVM_VERSION" : "17.*"]
 }
 ```
+Now you can build an image using below command(for gradle based project).

+`./gradlew bootBuildImage`

 You can verify that the build generations steps includes jar layers from the output of the above command.